kheller18/data-structures-algorithms/questions/jQuery.md

         type - jQuery
         ```

-23. What is CDN?
+23. What is Content Delivery Network (CDN)?
-    + `CDN`: an acronym that stands for Content Delivery Network or Content Distribution Network.
+    + `Content Delivery Network (CDN)`: an acronym that stands for Content Delivery Network or Content Distribution Network.
 It is a big distributed system of servers spread throughout the internet in many data centres.
 It downloads content from servers at a greater bandwidth, resulting in speedier loading times.
 Several firms offer free public CDNs, including Google, Amazon, Microsoft, Yahoo, etc.

-24. What is the difference between javascript and jQuery?
+24. What is the difference between JavaScript and jQuery?
     + JavaScript is an interpreted language written in C and is a combination of ECMAScript and DOM whereas jQuery is a JavaScript library developed to run things faster and make things simplified for JavaScript. jQuery doesn't have the ECMAScript.
     + JavaScript requires long lines of code to code a functionality whereas in the case of jQuery, just import the library and call the functions which would reduce the programmer’s effort in coding.
     + JavaScript doesn't have cross-browser compatible functionality which is why a developer has to write code manually to implement the functionality.
 Whereas the cross-browser code compatibility is inbuilt in jQuery.